THE IRISH DIVORCE ACT

 s.8 (1) If both spouses wish, the court may adjourn divorce proceedings at any time, to allow the couple to consider reconciliation.

-s.8 (2) If the court believes the spouses can’t be reconciled, it may adjourn proceedings (if both spouses wish) to let them try and reach agreement on some, or all, of the terms of the proposed divorce.
+s.8 (2) If the court believes the spouses can’t be reconciled, it may adjourn proceedings (if both spouses wish) to let them try and reach agreement on the terms of the proposed divorce.

-s.8 (3) If proceedings are adjourned for talks on reconciliation or divorce terms, and one spouse wants them resumed, the court will resume the proceedings.
+s.8 (3) If proceedings are adjourned for talks on reconciliation or divorce terms, and one spouse wants them resumed, the court will restart the proceedings.

 s.8 (4) The powers conferred by s.8 are additional to any other power the court may have to adjourn proceedings.

-s.8 (5) Where the court does adjourn proceedings under s.8, it may advise the couple to seek the help of a third party.
+s.8 (5) The court may advise the couple to seek the help of a third party.

-s.9 If the couple seek assistance for the purpose of reconciliation or to reach agreement on the terms of a divorce or separation, any oral or written communication between either spouse and a third party (whether or not the other spouse knows about it), and any record of such a communication by either spouse or the third party, will not be admissible in evidence.
+s.9 If the couple seek assistance, any oral or written communication between either spouse and a third party (whether or not the other spouse knows about it), and any record of such a communication will not be admissible.

 s.10 (1) A decree of divorce dissolves the marriage and the spouses are free to remarry.